FAQs

 No. The Ghana Medical Trust Fund complements NHIS.
 It supports specialised care, high-cost treatments, medicines, and services that may not be fully covered under NHIS.

-A person is eligible if they: Are a citizen of Ghana, Are insured under the National Health Insurance Scheme (NHIS), and Have been diagnosed with a chronic disease that requires specialised medical care.
+A person is eligible if they: Are a citizen of Ghana, Are insured under the National Health Insurance Scheme (NHIS), and have been diagnosed by a specialist with a chronic disease

 Services & Support

 Yes.
-Both public and private health facilities may be enlisted as service providers, provided they meet the required standards and are approved by the Fund.
+Private, mission, quasi and government health facilities may be enlisted as service providers so long as they meet the required standards and are approved by the Fund.

-Generally, payments are made to approved and enlisted service providers (hospitals, clinics, pharmacies, laboratories) rather than directly to patients, to ensure accountability and quality care.
+No, generally, payments are made to approved and on-boarded service providers (hospitals, clinics, pharmacies, laboratories) as claims rather than directly to patients, to ensure accountability and quality care.

-The Fund may support: Costs of specialised medical treatment, Medicines and medical consumables, Diagnostic services, Specialist care and referrals, Approved chronic disease programmes, and Medical equipment, infrastructure, training, and research related to chronic diseases.
+The Fund may support: Costs of specialised medical treatment, Medicines and medical consumables, Diagnostic services, Specialist care, Surgeries and referrals, Approved chronic disease programmes, and Medical equipment, infrastructure, training, and research related to chronic diseases.

 Application Process